 As at August 2015, a daily budget of NZ$80 per day is NZ$29,000 (US$18,850 / €17,400 / £12,180) per year.

 It is worth noting that $29,000 is also the NZ Superannuation rate (after Tax) for a married couple in 2014.
-So, I am talking about living on what a typical retired NZ couple have to live on.
-This makes me feel even better about my set daily budget because it makes it realistic and attainable for the average person… not just a lucky and elite few…
+So, what I am doing is realistic and attainable for the average person … not just a lucky and elite few …

 WHAT IF THE BUDGET IS UNREALISTIC?

 I will make every attempt to achieve my objectives on this budget.
-I am confident that I will be able to because the budget that I have set myself is the budget that sites like International Living are suggesting for a couple to live on comfortably.
 If a couple can live on this figure comfortably, then I can expect to meet the “above average” lifestyle that I am looking for.